 iPhone 11 Pro vs. iPhone X performance and battery life

-The iPhone 11 Pro packs Apple's latest A13 Bionic processor, which is the fastest chip you can get in a smartphone.
+The iPhone 11 Pro packs Apple's latest A13 Bionic processor, which is the fastest chip you can get in a smartphone (for now).
 The A11 Bionic inside the iPhone X is no slouch, but you'll enjoy faster application open times, better graphics performance and smoother gameplay with the iPhone 11 Pro, especially if you want to take advantage of the Apple Arcade gaming service.
 The iPhone 11 Pro's A13 chip is also better optimized for iOS AR apps.